vengdu/maze/README.md

 1. [Download this repo](https://github.com/piaggiofastforward/react-gita-game/archive/master.zip).
 2. Review the included [wireframe](./docs/designs/wireframes/1920_wireframe.pdf) to get colors, styles, and other design considerations.
-3. This is a react.js project, if you are not familiar with react, please check below for helpful information.
-4. Integrate https://www.npmjs.com/package/generate-maze for maze generation.
+3. Integrate https://www.npmjs.com/package/generate-maze for maze generation.
 - The maze should be exactly 20 x 20.
 - The maze should be closed.
 - You will need to determine a start / end point.
 - The maze and movement through the maze should be grid-based
-5. Create a view to represent the generated maze layout in appropriate colors and shapes.
+4. Create a view to represent the generated maze layout in appropriate colors and shapes.
-6. Integrate https://dmauro.github.io/Keypress/ if you use keyboard input, otherwise use mouse input.
+5. Integrate https://dmauro.github.io/Keypress/ if you use keyboard input, otherwise use mouse input.
-7. Make the best version of the game that you can!
+6. Make the best version of the game that you can!
 8. Send us your submission along with all git history.

 ### Game Design ###
-The game is called Gita Maze, and in this game you will take a Gita and move it through an environment to reach the goal.
+The game is called *Gita Maze*, and in this game you will take a Gita and move it through an environment to reach the goal.
 When you reach the goal the level is completed and your score is calculated and displayed.

 #### Game Mechanics ####